-Chris, the mountaineer, writer, photographer and lecturer, started climbing at the age of 16 in 1951.
+The UK's best-known mountaineer started climbing at the age of 16, in 1951.
 It has been his passion ever since.

-It has been his passion ever since.
-He made the first British ascent of the North Wall of the Eiger and led the expedition that made the first ascent of The South Face of Annapurna, the biggest and most difficult climb in the Himalaya at the time.
-He went on to lead the successful expedition making the first ascent of the South West Face of Everest in 1975 and then reached the summit of Everest himself in 1985 with a Norwegian expedition.
-He is still active in the mountains climbing with the same enthusiasm as he had at the beginning.
+Chris' legendary climbing CV places him in a class of his own.
+H made the first British ascent of the North Wall of the Eiger, and led the expedition that made the first ascent of the South Face of Annapurna, the biggest and most difficult climb in the Himalaya at the time.
+He went on to lead the successful expedition making the first ascent of the South West Face of Everest in 1975, and then reached the summit of Everest himself in 1985 with a Norwegian expedition.
+He is still active in the mountains, climbing with the same enthusiasm as he had at the beginning.

-In 2015 our Patron Sir Chris Bonington received one of the most prestigious awards in mountaineering- the Piolet d'Or Career.
-This lifetime achievement award is now in its seventh year and was created to reward mountaineers who have inspired successive generations.
+In 2015 Chris received one of the most prestigious awards in mountaineering; the Piolet d'Or lifetime achievement award, created to recognise mountaineers who have inspired generations of others.